Note: This document references views and actions that are only available to Echo Administrators

 The domain settings panel has several alphabetized cards which control configurations of your domain and subdomains if applicable.

-Activity templates: If enabled, Echo allows you to create activity templates that content authors can copy time from the syllabus of the indicated course and edit for their own needs.
+Activity templates: If enabled, Echo allows you to create activity templates that content authors can copy from the syllabus of the indicated course and edit for their own needs.

 Authentication: Echo support the use of Single Sign-on (SSO) features to allow users to sign into one application (for example, a student information system) and be automatically logged into Echo without needing to re-enter credentials.